Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Spin qubit

 The rates in the final MARE are then given by, see Eq.~\eqref{eq:ratesgenls},

 We assume that the spectral density is Lorentzian, motivated by an exponential decay of the correlation functions at high Zeeman field~\cite{Coish2008decay, Wust2016, Jackson2022},

 We observe that this form of the spectral density is a simplification.
 In spin qubits, the dominant nuclear dephasing leading to the decay of the bath correlation functions can be an electron(qubit)-mediated effect which demands the inclusion of higher order contributions of inhomegeneous flip-flop processes~\cite{Coish2004, Coish2008decay, Wust2016, Barnes2011} and strain-mediated quadrupole processes~\cite{Gangloff2019, Zaporski2023}.
-Further, note that multiple nuclear species with different spins can be included by modifying the rates and including multiple peaks in the spectral densities at different species' characteristic frequencies.
+Furthermore, note that multiple nuclear substances and isotopes can be included by modifying the rates and including multiple peaks in the spectral densities at their characteristic frequencies.
 Below, we discuss the regime of validity of our approximations for typical experimental parameters.